AutotwinEU/skg_toyexample/README.md

 #### Datasets
 - The data set should be added by the user.
 #### JSON files
-- ToyExample.json - a description of which Entities (Pizza, Sensors, Station), Classes need to be created:
+- ToyExampleV3.json - a description of which Entities (Pizza, Sensors, Station, ...), need to be created:
 The main script uses this information to construct the EKG.
-- ToyExample_DS.json - a description of the different data sets.
+- ToyExamplev3_DS.json - a description of the different data sets.
 It describes which labels the records should receive (e.g. :Event, :Location, :Activity) and what properties records have

+## Getting Stuck??
+If you're getting stuck (or you have questions), feel free to reach out to me at a.j.e.swevels@tue.nl.